Banking Fraud in India

 In December 2020, the Central Bureau of Investigation (CBI) filed an FIR on alleged bank fraud by textile majors Kumars Nationwide, wherein it allegedly duped Union Bank of India of over 160 crores.
 Another case against the Hyderabad-based VRCL Limited and its top functionaries was registered in 2021, accusing them of having cheated a consortium of banks and causing a loss of 4,837 crores [iii].

-Banking fraud is not recognized as a separate offence, under the Indian Penal Code, 1860.
+Banking fraud in india is not recognized as a separate offence, under the Indian Penal Code, 1860.
 Rather, different provisions of the Indian Penal Code, 1860 are interpreted depending upon the facts of each case, which includes Section 403 which deals with the dishonest misappropriation of property, Section 415 that deals with cheating, Section 405 that deals with criminal breach of trust, Section 463 that deals with forgery and Section 477A that deals with the falsification of accounts.
-Other statutes that contain provisions relating to Bank Frauds are:
+Other statutes that contain provisions relating to Banking Fraud in india are: